Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-14-Data-Governance-Sharing related scenarios.md

   >**Note**You can access shared data from the target storage account through Azure portal, Azure Storage Explorer, Azure Storage SDK, PowerShell or CLI.
 You can also analyze the shared data by connecting your storage account to Azure Synapse Analytics Spark or Databricks.

+### Conclusion
+Through these tasks, Joni demonstrates the practical implementation of Azure services, showcasing how organizations can efficiently manage data sharing and access control.
+The lab ensures that data is shared securely and adheres to compliance standards, providing a foundation for secure collaboration within the organization.

 ## Review
 In this lab, you have completed: